Skip to content

 Eight years at Boston Consulting Group, followed by three years at Aircall, where he led partnerships and indirect sales channels.
 He was responsible for 40% of the company's new sales.
 But what drew him to Hexa wasn't the allure of building something from scratch.

 Gombeaud's fascination with the startup ecosystem began years earlier when he was leading BCG's AI research team in 2020.
-While studying artificial intelligence's impact on large corporations, he discovered Y Combinator's model through OpenAI's corporate history.
+While studying artificial intelligence's impact on large corporations, he discovered Y Combinator's model.

-"I love this idea of being a catalyst for companies that are startup companies that are struggling to get to scale," he said.
+"I love this idea of being a catalyst for startup companies," he said.
 "I think there is an opportunity with a different model.
 We have a different DNA, but to create something big like YC in terms of impact on the tech scene."

 AI: The Great Accelerator and Disruptor